Customs Anti-smuggling Act

 Article 45-3

-Where a duty-payer or exporter, before the Customs, national taxation authority or any other law enforcement agency received a tip-off or started an investigation, voluntarily files an application to Customs for correcting errors contained in a goods declaration, and the errors being made would constitute any of the misconducts defined in Article 37 and paragraph 2 of Article 39, he or she shall be exempt from penalties on condition that:
+Ⅰ.Where a duty-payer or exporter, before the Customs, national taxation authority or any other law enforcement agency received a tip-off or started an investigation, voluntarily files an application to Customs for correcting errors contained in a goods declaration, and the errors being made would constitute any of the misconducts defined in Article 37 and Paragraph 2, Article 39, he or she shall be exempt from penalties on condition that:

-(1)if the goods in question have not been released,
+1. If the goods in question have not been released,

-(ii)the goods, not falling within any of controlled categories, have been selected for examination, but the error-correction application is made before hard copies of the goods declaration and its supporting documents are supplemented, and received by Customs during office hours of the day following the day on which an on-line Customs notice of selection for goods examination has been sent to the person concerned.
+(2) The goods, not falling within any of controlled categories, have been selected for examination, but the error-correction application is made before hard copies of the goods declaration and its supporting documents are supplemented, and received by Customs during office hours of the day following the day on which an on-line Customs notice of selection for goods examination has been sent to the person concerned.

-(2)Or the goods, if released, are not subject to post clearance audit.
+2. Or the goods, if released, are not subject to post clearance audit.

-A person committed an offence and thus liable for a penalty pursuant to any provision other than the preceding paragraph set forth in this Act shall be exempted, if he or she, before the Customs, national taxation authority or any other law enforcement agency received a tip-off or started an investigation, voluntarily reports or provides evidential information to and, by doing so, help the agency concerned identify such an offence.
+Ⅱ.A person committed an offence and thus was liable for a penalty pursuant to any provision other than the preceding paragraph set forth in this Act shall be exempted, if he or she, before the Customs, national taxation authority or any other law enforcement agency received a tip-off or started an investigation, voluntarily reports or provides evidential information to and, by doing so, help the agency concerned identify such an offence.

-Notwithstanding the preceding two paragraphs, the exemption of a penalty shall not be applicable if the person who voluntarily filed an error-correction application or reported an offense has subsequently been found to be liable for unpaid duties and taxes, unless the amount owed is recovered.
+Ⅲ.Notwithstanding the preceding two paragraphs, the exemption of a penalty shall not be applicable if the person who voluntarily filed an error-correction application or reported an offense has subsequently been found to be liable for unpaid duties and taxes, unless the amount owed is recovered.
 The amount to be recovered shall include interest for the period beginning on the following date of the original payment due date, or of the date on which a duty exemption or drawback treatment was confirmed by Customs, up to the date on which the unpaid duty and taxes is supplemented, calculated on a daily basis according to the interest rate of one year fixed deposit, effective on the date on which the outstanding duty and taxes is paid, as published by the Postal Saving Bureau.

 Article 45-4

-Where a specific way of disposal, as deemed necessary and proper, is required for the goods or articles confiscated pursuant to this Act, and the total cost of disposal is more than the set amount published by the Ministry of Finance, Customs shall the recover all costs from the person from whom the goods or articles were confiscated.
+Ⅰ.Where a specific way of disposal, as deemed necessary and proper, is required for the goods or articles confiscated pursuant to this Act, and the total cost of disposal is more than the set amount published by the MOF, Customs shall recover all costs from the person from whom the goods or articles were confiscated.

-The procedures for the recovery of costs, and for administrative remedies, protective measures, and compulsory execution concerned shall apply mutatis mutandis to Article 46 to Article 48, Paragraph 1 of Article 49-1, Article 50, 51 of this Act and Article 9 of the Customs Act.
+Ⅱ.The procedures for the recovery of costs, and for administrative remedies, protective measures, and compulsory execution concerned shall apply mutatis mutandis to Article 46 through Article 48; Paragraph 1, Article 49-1; Article 50; Article 51 of this Act and Article 9 of the Customs Act.

-The recovery of disposal costs prescribed in the first paragraph shall be made within five years from the date on which such costs were paid by Customs or, if the costs had been paid before that date, from the date on which the disposition of confiscation was finalized.
+Ⅲ.The recovery of disposal costs prescribed in the first paragraph shall be made within five years from the date on which such costs were paid by Customs or, if the costs had been paid before that date, from the date on which the disposition of confiscation was finalized.

 Chapter V Procedures for disposition